Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Thin fibers

-\begin{proof} Since we use $C^\infty$, we can consider their restrictions: the first coordinate, $x_1$, shall be used for the cylinder axis, while $x_2$ and $x_3$ are normal to the axis.
+Consider the coordinates $(x_1, x_2, x_3)$, where $x_1$ is aligned with the cylinder's axis and $x_2, x_3$ are normal to the axis.
 The first inequality can be proven directly, using either Jensen's or H\"older inequality: